julianbrust/media-browser/README.md

   settings:
     # toggle to allow adult content as part of query results
     adultContent: false
-    # toggle for the display language of the results (as ISO 639-1)
+    # the display language of the results (as ISO 639-1)
     language: en-US
 logger:
   # desired log level